Docs / From CRDTs

 • Validate convergence: feed the same deltas in different orders, confirm identical read()

-• Measure bandwidth reduction: compare CRDT sync payload vs 8-byte ATOMiK delta
+• Measure bandwidth reduction: compare CRDT sync payload vs the current ATOMiK delta representation

 3